-The IVR is a read-only register and contains the ordinal value of the highest priority, enabled, and active interrupt input.
+The IVR is a read-only register and contains the ordinal value of the highest priority, enabled, and active interrupt.
 INTO (always the LSB) is the highest priority interrupt input.
 Each successive input (to the left) has a corresponding lower interrupt priority.

-If no interrupt inputs are active, the IVR contains all 1s.
-This IVR acts as an index for giving the correct Interrupt Vector Address along with IRQ.
-The Interrupt Vector Register (IVR) is shown in Figure 10 and described in Table 12.
+If no interrupts are active, the IVR contains all 1s.
+The IVR acts as an index to provide the correct Interrupt Vector Address of the Irq.
+The IVR is shown in Figure 10 and described in Table 12.